 Epperson was named one of the "Best Personal Finance Experts of 2014."
 In addition to reporting for CNBC and CNBC.com, she hosts the weekly series "Retire Well" on CNBC Digital.
 She also appears regularly on the syndicated program On the Money and Public Television's Nightly Business Report.
 Both shows are produced by CNBC.
 Epperson is also a regular contributor on NBC's Today, NBC Nightly News, MSNBC and NBC affiliates nationwide.

-Her first book, The Big Payoff: 8 Steps Couples Can Take to Make the Most of Their Money-And Live Richly Ever After (HarperCollins), was a finalist for the Books For A Better Life Awards, honoring works that have "changed the lives of millions."
-She also was a contributing writer in the book, The Experts' Guide To Doing Things Faster (Random House).
+Her book, The Big Payoff: 8 Steps Couples Can Take to Make the Most of Their Money-and Live Richly Ever After, was a finalist for the Books for a Better Life Awards, honoring works that have "changed the lives of millions."
+She also was a contributing writer for The Experts' Guide to Doing Things Faster.

-Sharon's personal finance expertise has been featured in numerous publications, including USA Weekend, The Wall Street Journal, The Washington Post, The Boston Globe, Self, Essence, Ebony and Time, where she covered business, culture, social issues and health as a correspondent prior to joining CNBC.
+Her personal finance expertise has been featured in numerous publications, including The Wall Street Journal, The Washington Post, The Boston Globe, USA Weekend, Self, Essence, Ebony and TIME, where she had covered business, culture, social issues and health as a correspondent prior to joining CNBC.

 She is committed to improving financial literacy, particularly in underserved communities.
 She has been invited to the White House to speak about financial literacy and to moderate a public meeting of the President's Advisory Council on Financial Capability at the U.S. Treasury Department.
 She also speaks frequently at conferences and events for local and national organizations, colleges and universities about many facets of personal finance.

-A Pittsburgh native, Sharon lives with her husband and two children in Westchester County, N.Y.
+Epperson received her bachelor's in sociology and government from Harvard University and a master's of international affairs degree from Columbia University.
+A Pittsburgh native, Epperson lives with her husband and two children in Westchester County, N.Y.